PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 Does This Hurt Solar Savings?

-So… Is This the Beginning of PG&E Charging Solar Customers More Every Year
+So… Is This the Beginning of PG&E Charging Solar Customers More Every Year?

 Yes.

-This establishes the mechanism.
+This charge establishes the mechanism.

-It’s not paranoia.
 It’s math plus history.

 What Homeowners Can Actually Do About It